natso26/triple-bubbles/README.md

 # triple-bubbles

 Code for solving the 1D triple bubble problem with log-convex density.
+The corresponding report is https://arxiv.org/abs/1805.08377.

 ## Animation
 The animation for density f_1 is [triple.mp4](https://github.com/natso26/triple-bubbles/raw/master/triple.mp4).
 The animation for density f_2 is [triple2.mp4](https://github.com/natso26/triple-bubbles/raw/master/triple2.mp4).
+Click on these links to download the animations.

 ## Code
 The files [Triple Bubble.ipynb](Triple%20Bubble.ipynb) and [Triple Bubble 2.ipynb](Triple%20Bubble%202.ipynb), respectively, generate these animations.